 Many types of ground coffee are available, although professional baristas suggest buying whole beans and making your own grounds.
 This is a cost-effective alternative, which will make your drink concentrate more intense and tastier.

-Nevertheless, what matters the most is that you choose the best quality coffee, so that you won’t lose or spoil its aroma during the steeping process.
+Nevertheless, what matters the most is that you choose the best quality coffee to avoid losing or spoiling its aroma during the steeping process.

 Darker roasts usually have a bitter, almost smoky flavor.
 Lighter roasts are fruitier but have the highest amount of caffeine.